Updated on: September 25, 2023

 Because I had read that importing and sorting files into Qubes could be a huge hassle, I decided to start from scratch.
 It took some studying and command-line setup, but I got 4 Qubes configured.
 One Qube for work, one for creative time, one for my USB ports, and one for my firewall.
 Unfortunately, gaming is not supported on Qubes — 3D modeling is a process that is too complex for its security specs at this time.
 However, streaming media, word processors, and image editing software all worked fine for me.

-For Linux users who want to stay as secure as possible, Qubes is the best OS and has an innovative hacker-proof design.
+For Linux users who want to stay as secure as possible, Qubes has an innovative hacker-proof design.
 Getting used to navigating different functions on different virtual machines wasn’t easy, but once I had my workflow set up in a logical way, I started to enjoy the experience of hosting multiple virtual machines on one desktop.
 If you’re an experienced Linux user in the market for a security-oriented operating system, Qubes OS is the way to go.

 Do Linux computers really need antivirus software?